jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 ## Configuration
 Enigma uses two configurations: a configuration for general use and an additional configuration for progressions.
-The system defines a standard configuration, and the user can change the configurations by defining deltas.
+The system defines a standard configuration, and the user can change the configuration by defining deltas.
 Enigma uses these deltas to correct the standard configuration and define the actual configuration.

 The program saves the configuration as a dictionary.
 The key-value pairs in the dictionary use a predefined key and a value that can comprise multiple values, separated by two pipes (standing lines).
 It is not possible to use a single char as a separator as all characters are being used by the Enigma font.
 Using one character would interfere with the glyph for that character.